Fetching Data

 On navigation, the user will immediately see the layout and a loading state while the page is being rendered.
 The new content will then be automatically swapped in once rendering is complete.

-Behind-the-scenes, loading.js will be nested inside layout.js, and will automatically wrap the page.js file and any children below in a <Suspense> boundary.
+Behind the scenes, loading.js will be nested inside layout.js, and will automatically wrap the page.js file and any children below in a <Suspense> boundary.

 With <Suspense>